Are push notifications good for a website’s SEO?

 - Content Marketing

-But, one question you must be getting is, what is the role of push notifications in website on-page SEO?
+But, one question you must be getting is, what is the push notifications impact in website on-page SEO?
 Does it even have a direct impact on SEO?

 The simple answer is No. However, a strategic answer would be Yes!
 But how?

 Push notifications are used to engage the site visitors and re-engage the existing users.
-The use of push notifications is indirectly linked to improving the site SEO.
+The push of desktop notifications is indirectly linked to improving the site’s SEO.

 On-page SEO considers various options to rank a web page.